14 Questions to Ask Your Doctor About Prescription Medications for Seniors

 These 14 questions help make sure that the new medicine is needed and will be taken correctly.

-These questions also alert you to side effects to watch for and help you plan what to do if side effects do happen.
+These questions also alert you to potential side effects and help you plan what to do if they occur.

-1. What is the name of the medicine and why should it be taken?
+1. What is the name of this medication, and why should it be taken?

 2. What medical condition does this medicine treat?